RGN, RPN, FRCNA (HON), FCN (NSW), GRAD DIP AD ED (SYD), CT (ADEC USA).

 One of Australia’s best known and respected bereavement counsellors and educators.
-Was a Certified Thanatologist with the Association of Death Education and Counselling (USA), he was the first Australian to be elected to the Board of Directors of the International Work Group on Death, Dying and Bereavement.
+Mal was a Certified Thanatologist with the Association of Death Education and Counselling (USA).
+He was the first Australian to be elected to the Board of Directors of the International Work Group on Death, Dying and Bereavement.
 He began his career in the health field in 1965 and in 1975 was appointed as the first full time bereavement counsellor with the NSW Department of Health.